French revolution film launches 2012 Berlin festival

 Among the Hollywood heavyweights expected in 2012 is Meryl Streep, who will receive an honorary Golden Bear on February 14 when her latest movie "The Iron Lady" will be screened.

-In it she portrays former British Prime Minister Margaret Thatcher, and while the film itself has received mixed reviews, her performance is favorite to win the best actress Oscar.
+In it she portrays former British Prime Minister Margaret Thatcher, and while the film itself has received mixed reviews, her performance is favourite to win the best actress Oscar.

 Angelina Jolie is due in Berlin with Bosnian war drama "In the Land of Blood and Honey", while the cast of star-filled productions like "Extremely Loud and Incredibly Close" and "Haywire" should add to the celebrity count.